MundVetter/VNN_DL2/README.md

 # Vector Neurons++: Extending Neural Dimensionality and Generalizing Activation Functions for Vector Neuron Networks

 This code base is forked from VN-PointNet <a href="https://github.com/FlyingGiraffe/vnn-pc/" target="_blank">Deng et al.</a>.
-We introduce a general framework built on top of what we call Vector Neurons for creating SO(3) equivariant neural networks.
-Extending neurons from single scalars to 3D vectors, our vector neurons transport SO(3) actions to latent spaces and provide a framework for building equivariance in common neural operations including linear layers, non-linearities, pooling, and normalization.
+We introduce the addition of arbitrary activation and inclusion of normals in the VN-layers, specifically for PointNet.
+For DGCNN we refer to https://github.com/CSteigstra/vnn-pc which is based on its correct implementation from https://github.com/FlyingGiraffe/vnn-pc .

 ## Overview
 `vnn++` is the author's implementation of Vector Neuron Networks with PointNet and DGCNN backbones.
-The current version only supports input data without normals.
+The current version only supports PointNet for Modelnet40 classification.

 ## Data Preparation